 Gentle Warm-ups To Start The Day, Coffee Noodle 7.

 In order to establish a solid and smooth finger technique, we need to have strength and independence in all fingers involved.
-This applies naturally to the downwards or closing movement, but in particular, also to the less easy to control upwards or opening action.
-Hopefully, this is where Coffee Noodle 7 will come in ‘handy’!
+This applies to the downwards or closing movements, which are natural enough, but in particular, also to the less easy to control upwards or opening actions, which require as much, if not more of our attentions.

 As always, this ‘gym’ exercise is to be played slowly at the start, to encourage fingers, rather than to bully them.
 With greater confidence and agility, the tempo can be gradually raised.

 You might find it interesting to play Coffee Noodle 7, whilst looking at your fingers in a mirror.
-You might also be quite surprised to see just how far upwards and away from the keys your fingers travel!
+You may well be quite surprised to see just how far upwards and away from the keys your fingers travel!
 Of course, for speed and fluidity, the closer to the keywork we can keep our fingers, the more reliable the results.